Kubernetes | Entitle

 In cluster authentication

-This method of authentication is using the pod-based identity of Entitle-Agent’s Pod.
+- This method of authentication uses the pod-based identity of the Entitle-Agent’s Pod.

-Derived from it: if there are X clusters you wish to manage - you will need an Entitle-Agent pod for each of them, and each one of them will manage its cluster.
+- When you installed Entitle, you had to create a K8S service account for Entitle-Agent.
+Entitle will use it to manage the EKS on which it resides.
+Derived from it: if there are X clusters you wish to manage, you will need an Entitle-Agent pod for each of them, and each one of them will manage its cluster.

-👉 Note - the prerequisites below are only related to EKS.
-If you wish to integrate a different Kubernetes type with Entitle - please continue to the next step - Setup Kubernetes to Work with Entitle.
+The prerequisites below are only related to EKS.
+If you wish to integrate a different Kubernetes type with Entitle, please continue to the next step - Setup Kubernetes to Work with Entitle.

 EKS Prerequisites